rethinkdb/rethinkdb-rs/api/javascript/geospatial/get_nearest.md

 * `unit`: Unit for the distance.
 Possible values are `m` (meter, the default), `km` (kilometer), `mi` (international mile), `nm` (nautical mile), `ft` (international foot).
 * `maxDist`: the maximum distance from an object to the specified point (default 100 km).
 * `geoSystem`: the reference ellipsoid to use for geographic coordinates.
 Possible values are `WGS84` (the default), a common standard for Earth's geometry, or `unit_sphere`, a perfect sphere of 1 meter radius.

+The return value will be an array of two-item objects with the keys `dist` and `doc`, set to the distance between the specified point and the document (in the units specified with `unit`, defaulting to meters) and the document itself, respectively.

 __Example:__ Return a list of enemy hideouts within 5000 meters of the secret base.